kubeshop/testkube/docs/docs/articles/exposing-testkube-with-ingress-nginx.md

 helm install --create-namespace testkube kubeshop/testkube --namespace testkube --values values.yaml
 ```

-After installation is completed you may get the address of the Ingresses with the following commands:
+After the installation is complete, discover the address of the Ingresses with the following commands:

 ```sh
 kubectl get ingress -n testkube